Rules of Professional Conduct

 (e) A division of a fee between lawyers who are not in the same firm may be made only if:

-(1) each lawyer receiving any portion of the fee assumes joint responsibility for the representation
+(1) the division is in proportion to the services performed by each lawyer or each lawyer receiving any portion of the fee assumes joint responsibility for the representation;

 (3) the total fee is reasonable.